 Final Thoughts – 30 Human Foods Dangerous to dogs

-If you are unsure about what human food you can feed to your dog, always consult your veterinarian first.
-Never feed our dog anything which contains xylitol and always check the ingredients list first.
+If you are unsure about what human food you can feed your dog, always consult your veterinarian first.
+Never feed our dog anything which contains xylitol, and always check the ingredients list first.

-Whilst it may be hard to ignore those puppy dog eyes looking at you, feeding your dog none human scraps can disrupt his diet and often result in weight gain or other more serious issues.
+Whilst it may be hard to ignore those puppy dog eyes looking at you, feeding your dog treats can disrupt his diet and often result in weight gain or other more serious issues.

 Disclaimer: Information published on this website is intended for reference use only.
 The only clear option for ensuring your dog’s health is to feed commercial-grade dog foods and treats only.
-Feeding human foods of any sort can be dangerous to dogs and carries some degree of risk that is not under the control of this website.
+Feeding human foods of any sort can be dangerous to dogs and carries some degree of risk that is not under this website’s control.